 What does drinking have to do with reopening the church?
-Since this is already a divisive conversation, I will just go ahead and make it a bit more divisive with this real-life illustration.
+Since this is already a divisive conversation, I will use a real-life illustration to explore why these transitions are so challenging for leaders.

 And now here we are talking about when church gatherings should resume, and the timing of when church gatherings should resume is becoming more and more a divisive conversation.